6th grade girl says boys held her, cut her dreadlocks at school

 "I never thought of bullying being a part of the curriculum," Cynthia Allen said.

-A police report has been fired and the family has met with school officials.
+A police report has been filed and the family has met with school officials.

 But they said they left the meeting unsatisfied.